-Seismic investigations are carried on in Polish waters aimed on an oil and natural gas deposit prospecting.
-Basic method of generating the acoustic waves and registering the reflected ones is used
+Seismic investigations are carried out in Polish waters aimed in connections with prospecting for oil and natural gas deposits.
+A basic method of generating the acoustic waves and registering the reflected ones is used.

-There is a lack of data confirming any acoustic disturbance for harbour porpoises caused by the seismic activity in Polish waters and further investigations are needed to analyse the potential threat for porpoises.
+There is a lack of data confirming any acoustic disturbance to harbour porpoises caused by the seismic activity in Polish waters and further investigations are needed to analyze the potential threat for porpoises.